-- 5.1.6.16.1.4.
+- 5.1.6.18.1.4.
 The Applicant shall provide the following documentation to demonstrate compliance: - Project narrative, plans and specifications updated with the HUD CPD Green Building Retrofit Checklist requirements.
 Describe the design parameters, strategies, and the implementation process to ensure compliance with such Checklist.
-Include statement of the projects overall green development goals and expected intended outcomes of addressing does goals. - Certification of Compliance certifying that the project complies with the HUD CPD Green Building Retrofit Checklist. - Provide the HUD CPD Green Building Retrofit Checklist with the project's implementation measures. - Notification of the Person/Team in charge of the implementation of the HUD CPD Checklist requirements at the Project. - Supporting documentation as deemed necessary or requested by the Authority during the process of the application evaluation and throughout the duration of the project. - 5.1.6.17.
+Include statement of the projects overall green development goals and expected intended outcomes of addressing does goals. - Certification of Compliance certifying that the project complies with the HUD CPD Green Building Retrofit Checklist.4 - Provide the HUD CPD Green Building Retrofit Checklist with the project's implementation measures. - Notification of the Person/Team in charge of the implementation of the HUD CPD Checklist requirements at the Project. - Supporting documentation as deemed necessary or requested by the Authority during the process of the application evaluation and throughout the duration of the project. - 5.1.6.19.
 Broadband Infrastructure Requirements, under Federal Register Vol. 83, No. 28 (February 09, 2018), 83 FR 5844: Projects are required to include installation of broadband infrastructure requirements, into the Project plans and specifications, at the time of new construction or substantial rehabilitation for multi-family rental housing that is funded or supported by HUD and/or CDBG-DR funds.
-The project's designer/engineer must certify the compliance with this requirement. - 5.1.6.17.1.
-Projects are excluded from this requirement only if one of the below exclusions can be documented and validated by the Authority: - The location of the new construction or substantial rehabilitation makes installation of broadband infeasible; - The cost of installing broadband infrastructure would result in a fundamental alteration in nature of its Program, or activity, or in an undue financial burden; or - The structure of housing, to be substantially rehabilitated, makes installation of broadband infrastructure infeasible.
+The project's designer/engineer must certify the compliance with this requirement. - 5.1.6.19.1.
+Projects are excluded from this requirement only if one of the below exclusions can be documented and validated by the Authority: - The location of the new construction or substantial rehabilitation makes installation of broadband infeasible; - The cost of installing broadband infrastructure would result in a fundamental alteration in nature of its Program, or activity, or in an undue financial burden; or

-&lt;sup>4 The Certification of compliance does not replace the final certification of compliance for the rehabilitation of nonsubstantially damaged structures.
+4 The Certification of compliance does not replace the final certification of compliance for the rehabilitation of nonsubstantially damaged structures.